MerlionRock/RealAndroidBot/README.md

 - Auto Item management
 - (NEW) Auto Pokemon Bag management
 - Auto Team Rocket Battle (HAL & Polygon# Only)
-- Catch Shiny that 3rd Party App Found (Polygon# Only)
 - Integration with Telegram feed to allow PvP/100IV Snipe (Not Live Yet)
 - Integration with Telegram feed to allow Shiny Checking (Not Live Yet)
 - Non rooted support with PGSharp Free or Paid version (**NO NOT USE IT ON MAIN ACCOUNT**)